farrierworks/dglepm-availability-report/README.md

 ## Description

 The DGLEPM Availability Report is produced quarterly (or on demand), primarily in support of the equipment availability metric in the Defence Results Framework/Report (DRF/DRR).
-Secondarily, it may be used by others within or outside of the Division (e.g. 202 WD LMA Team Lead, ADM (Mat) J3 Ops)) - over the past 11 months, DGLEPM Ops has observed an increase in demand for data products within ADM (Mat) and the CA.
+Secondarily, it may be used by others within or outside of the Division (e.g. 202 WD LMA Team Lead, ADM (Mat) J3 Ops)) - over the past 11 months, DGLEPM Ops has witnessed an increase in demand for data products within ADM (Mat) and the CA.

 The report includes 19 DRF "key" fleets:
 * Leo 2 AEV